 Irritability and anxiety

-You might find yourself to be a bit on the edge if you have missed your cigarette.
+You might be on the edge if you missed your cigarette.
 It is because your body has withdrawn from nicotine, which causes anxiety and irritability.

 Future vision problems can also occur due to smoking.
 Some eye problems that can occur due to smoking are macular degeneration, cataracts, and glaucoma.